I think about his XX all the time. It’s like a joke,

 I don’t need to wonder what he would think of the boy or of me, of the way we each meld ourselves into one body.
 That much is clear.
 But I do wonder if perhaps this is part of why I never became and could never be a true academic, though I am a professor at a college: I may like the past, may want to work within the terms it offers, but fuck if it doesn’t always fail me.

 I think often of that line from the hackneyed poets that nothing is new, everything very old, we are all stardust—or I thought such a line was poetics but looking it up, I learn that it is in fact true.
 We are made of stars that exploded and, in their exploding, released the elements that make up everything.
 Nearly every element in our bodies was originally made in a star, passed through that star, came from that star.
 (Typing now, my keyboard lights up with the suggestion of a star emoji, poised perfectly on the tray and not there a moment ago, conjured by some line of code deeply invisible to me and that, because I am mortal and know I will not wish to spend any of this limited allotment of time learning code, I will never understand.
 The computer itself, the metals within it: stardust.)
 Everything old is new again, but maybe it would be more relevant to say that everything new contains what was once old.
-To piece such scraps together, the memoirist and literary critic Jenn Shapland writes, in her melding of the personal and historical My Life in Carson McCullers, “You have to read like a queer person, like someone who knows what it’s like to be closeted, and who knows how to look for reflections of your own experience in even the most unlikely places.”
+To piece such scraps together, the memoirist and literary critic Jenn Shapland writes, in her melding of the personal and historical My Autobiography of Carson McCullers, “You have to read like a queer person, like someone who knows what it’s like to be closeted, and who knows how to look for reflections of your own experience in even the most unlikely places.”
 Malatino writes, “A common feature of trans arts of cultivating resilience has to do with turning to the historical record for proof of life, for evidence that trans lives are livable because they’ve been lived.”
 I read them both and I understand my obsession with these scraps, with what lies just beyond the hard edges of building blocks, the penumbras cast by otherwise straightforward lines of text in the historical record.
 I am looking for the x, for what existed but could not be named, and I am finding it in everything.

 When I whisper into the phone to the boy what to call me, the language with which to name me, and my utterances are encoded in symbols I’ll never understand and carried on waves I’ll never understand but travel on the currency of those who would lay down a network for us, I name our bodies in a language that was never meant for us, claiming them back from a science that was never meant for us.
 I remember the jolt of recognition when I first realized I could use the word cock for my body, that it could be mine and why couldn’t it just mean the body parts I have?
 Why did I need language that was meant as a placeholder for the unknown, when every word is only a sign that means something beyond itself ?
 Why should I have to choose only the meanings already made?